tzach420/ocr-in-the-cloud/README.md

 How to run
 =========
-Please make sure you have maven and Amazon CLI installed on your machine.
+Please make sure you have maven and Amazon CLI installed on your machine.<br/>
- 1.Clone the projet.
+ 1.Clone the projet.<br/>
-2.Update the credentials file on your machine with your AWS credentials.
+2.Update the credentials file on your machine with your AWS credentials.<br/>
- 3.Open the terminal in the folder and run: mvn compile 4.run: mvn exec:java -Dexec.mainClass=localapp.Main -Dexec.args="x y n terminate where x is the input file name (should be in the directory of the project), y is the output file name, n is the workers - files ratio (how many image files per worker) and terminate (optional) if you want to terminate the manager at the end of the run.
+ 3.Open the terminal in the folder and run: mvn compile<br/>
+ 4.run: mvn exec:java -Dexec.mainClass=localapp.Main -Dexec.args="x y n terminate <br/>
+ where x is the input file name (should be in the directory of the project),<br/>
+  y is the output file name, n is the workers - files ratio (how many image files per worker)<br/> and terminate (optional) if you want to terminate the manager at the end of the run.